-4 Structuring Projects
+4 Structuring analytics projects

 - Defining a measurable goal or hypothesis